 Replace these values in the field mapping section in the specified format and Save to complete the mapping successfully.
 Similarly, add any other meta-fields to represent the mapping correctly.

-Once mapping is done, you can run the data flows from the data flow settings dashboard.
+Once the mapping is done, you can run the data flows from the data flow settings dashboard.

 Creating metafields if they do not exist

-If you don't have metafields already created, directly add the 'namespace' and 'key' values in the mapping editor in the specified format (product.metafields[*].namespace:key) and the connector will create the metafields in Shopify.
+If you don't have metafields already created, directly add the 'namespace' and 'key' values in the mapping editor in the specified format (product.metafields[*].namespace:key) and the Integration App will create the metafields in Shopify.

 Viewing metafields in Shopify